niklavsricards/song-library-vue/README.md

 ## Additional information

 Data is fetched from a REST API.
-You need [this project](https://github.com/niklavsricards/song-library-api) to run the project completely.
+You need [this project](https://github.com/niklavsricards/song-library-api) to run the app completely.